• Skip to primary navigation

 Canon G7 X Mark II – Check Prices Here

-Details: Built-in wifi, 13.1 megapixel, full manual mode option, captures RAW & JPG, ISO 100-12800, 24-120mm equivalent F2-3.9 lens.
+Details: This small camera has built-in wifi, 20.1 megapixel, full manual mode option, captures RAW & JPG, ISO 100-12800, 24-120mm equivalent F2-3.9 lens.
 We’ve used the Canon G series for over 7 years now and absolutely love this line of cameras!
 It’s perfect for those times when we don’t want to lug around our heavier equipment.
-This camera is also comes highly recommended for video!
+This camera is also comes highly recommended for video — and is one of the best cameras on the market for vlogging because of the sound quality!

-Best Travel Cameras of 2020 (And How To Choose One)
+Best Travel Cameras (And How To Choose One)

 Panasonic Lumix FZ1000 – Check Prices Here